aleph2c/miros/doc/recipes.rst

 On line 2 ``lru_cache`` is imported from the standard library.
 This decorator allows functions to auto-cache their results.
 To begin with the cache is empty.
 When the function is called the first time, it calculates the result, then caches the input/output pair.
-The next time that input is seen, it will just look up the result in its cache rather than running the function.
+The next time that input is seen, it will just looks up output from the cache.
+So ``lru_cache`` can radically speed up calls to the function it is decorating.

 The ``lru_cache`` decorator is used on the ``tokenize`` and ``token_match`` methods of the ``MatchableSignalsChart`` subclass of the ``ActiveObject``.
 The